mautic/mautic-community-handbook/docs/community_structure/governance_model.rst

 .. vale on

 The core committers are a small team that review proposed changes and have commit access to the core repository.
-These core committers are selected by the Project Lead based on their previous experience and project involvement.
+The Project Lead selects core committers based on their previous experience and project involvement.

 .. vale off